sktime/sktime/docs/source/get_involved/code_of_conduct.rst

 is expected to show respect and courtesy to other community members at all times.

-Dr Franz Király, as principal investigator of this project, and all project members, are dedicated to a **harassment-free experience for everyone**, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion. **We do not tolerate harassment by and/or of members of our community in any form**.
+The sktime community council, and all project members, are dedicated to a **harassment-free experience for everyone**, regardless of gender, gender identity and expression, sexual orientation, disability, physical appearance, body size, race, age or religion. **We do not tolerate harassment by and/or of members of our community in any form**.

-We are particularly motivated to support new and/or anxious collaborators, people who are looking to learn and develop their skills, and anyone who has experienced discrimination in the past.
+We are dedicated to a **fair and equal opportunities environment** for everyone, and therefore are particularly motivated to support new and/or anxious collaborators, people who are looking to learn and develop their skills, and anyone who has experienced discrimination in the past.